 There is a common myth that refusing to take a field sobriety test or a breath test is essentially pleading guilty to DWI.
 This is simply not true.
 In fact, refusing to take these tests may be your best option.

-I am attorney Mark T. Davis, a skilled criminal law attorney with over 20 years of experience handling DWI cases.
-I understand how stressful it can be to face DWI charges.
-When you come to my office in El Paso, Texas, you can be confident that I will do everything I can to protect your rights, helping you stay out of jail and keep your driver’s license.
+At Mark T. Davis Attorney At Law, we are skilled criminal law attorneys with significant experience handling DWI cases.
+We understand how stressful it can be to face DWI charges.
+When you come to our office in El Paso, Texas, you can be confident that we will do everything we can to protect your rights, helping you stay out of jail and keep your driver’s license.

 Field Sobriety Test Refusals